You may be able to report both lesion biopsy and excision

 NCCI dictates, -In the circumstance where the decision to perform the more comprehensive procedure (excision, destruction, removal, repair or fixation procedure) is dependent on the results of the biopsy procedure, the biopsy procedure may be separately reported.-

-Therefore, you should report 20240 along with 27635 (Excision or curettage of bone cyst or benign tumor, tibia or fibula) to describe both [...]
+Therefore, you should report 20240 along with 27635 (Excision or curettage of bone cyst or benign tumor, tibia or fibula) to describe both procedures.
+If the patient is a Medicare beneficiary, you should [...]